-Q: Connie Cox is a recruit that I have signed up-she is in the DEP and is expected to report to basic training in February 2018.
-In the meantime, she and other DEP members are required to show up for DEP meetings on a weekly basis, on Wednesday afternoons.
+show up for DEP meetings on a weekly basis, on Wednesday afternoons.
 We need to have the DEP recruits keep in touch with us, so that they don't drift away and lose interest during the months leading up to their basic training report dates.

 Connie has missed the last three Wednesday meetings.
-She said that she cannot make it to our recruiting office on Wednesday afternoons because she is working at DWI and her work day is not over until 5:30 pm.
+She said that she cannot make it to our recruiting office on Wednesday afternoons because she is working at DWI and her workday is not over until 5:30 pm.
 Does USERRA give Connie the right to time off from her civilian job to attend DEP meetings?

-A: No. I have already quoted USERRA's definition of "service in the uniformed services."
-The definition is broad, but it does not include DEP meetings.
+A: No. If you look at the definition of "service in the uniformed services" (quoted above) the definition is broad, but it does not include DEP meetings.
 Connie does not have a job-protected right to miss work, even without pay, for DEP meetings.
 If you (the Army) really need Connie to attend these DEP meetings, you will need to arrange to conduct meetings for her outside her civilian work hours.